-Steroid vs Natural Body building
+Steroids vs Natural Body Building

-Once I started work at 19 and was able to afford extra food I went from 11 stone to a very lean 15 stone in 4 years.
+Once I started work at 19 I was able to afford extra food and started eating 8 times per day and went from 11 stone to a very lean 15 stone in 4 years.
 All the growth was purely down to hard work and diet.

-I have never used steroids but have decided to write this hub to try to protect those coming into the sport and coming under pressure to take the quick route of Steroids.
+I have never used steroids but have decided to write this hub to try to protect those coming into the sport and coming under pressure to take the quick route of steroids.

 At 14 when I entered my first gym, I was extremely lean and just put the fact that some of the guys who were strong and muscular had become that way due to years of hard work and a good diet.

 I appreciate the decision even more after seeing first hand what taking steroids can do.